pkardas/notes/books/ddd.md

 Seeking insight into the domain creates a broader context for the process of refactoring.

 Refactoring toward deeper insight is a continuing process.
 Implicit concepts are recognised and made explicit.
-Parts of the design are made suppled, perhaps taking on a declarative style.
 Development suddenly comes to the brink of a breakthrough and plunges through to a deep model.

 ## Chapter 14: Managing Model Integrity